|Degree awarded||Bachelor of Science (B.Sc.)|

 About the programme

-The Internet has become a central feature of society which permeates nearly all economic and social activities.
-As a consequence, the continuing development and deployment of Internet technologies needs experts trained not only in applied computer science but in all the various areas touched by these technologies.
-This uniquely hands-on programme provides a comprehensive computer science education with an emphasis on Internet technologies.
-At the same time, it gives its students ample opportunity to acquire a thorough grounding in business, economics, law, social studies, and media and communication.
-In this way, the programme bridges the gaps between computer science and social science, humanities, communication studies and law.
+The internet is a central feature of society which permeates nearly all economic and social activities.
+As a consequence, the continuing development and deployment of internet technologies needs experts trained not only in applied computer science but in all the various areas touched upon by these technologies.
+This unique, hands-on programme provides a comprehensive computer science education with an emphasis on internet technologies.
+At the same time, it enables you to acquire basic knowledge in the fields of business/economics and law, social studies, media and communication or embedded and intelligent systems (each offered as elective modules).
+In this way, the programme bridges the gap between computer science and business/economics, law and the humanities.

-- A hands-on computer science degree programme focused on Internet technologies
+- A practice-oriented computer science degree programme focused on internet technologies

-- A major software engineering project: outstanding application-oriented software development carried out in a team setting over a whole semester
+- Software engineering project: outstanding application-oriented software development carried out as a larger-scale team project over a whole semester

 - An excellent staff-student ratio and state-of-the-art facilities